writer

 ________________________________________

 Marion Blackburn is a writer whose creative projects include short stories, essays and a novel in progress.
 Professional projects include magazine and feature writing, brochures, marketing and narratives.
-She serves as a member of the Greenville, N.C.
-City Council
+She formerly served as a member of the Greenville, N.C.
+City Council.

 For short stories, click here